osamaalmughanni/Kumiko/Kumiko/docs.md

 ## 01 Get the latest version

-Download the latest version of Kumiko, close all active Revit applications, and ensure that no Revit processes are running.
+Download the latest version of Kumiko from [getkumiko.com](https://www.getkumiko.com), close all active Revit applications, and ensure that no Revit processes are running.
 Run Kumiko and start the verification process.

 ## 02 Verify your identity